-- Defining the parameters of Executive Order 169 as it pertains to Phase Three - Applying Executive Order 169 to locations holding ABC permits in the state, specifically locations holding on-premise ABC permits - Discuss the procedures for establishing temporary extensions to ABC licensed premises - Presenting best practices for the responsible sale and service of alcoholic beverages during COVID-19
+- Defining the parameters of Executive Order 181 as it pertains to Phase Three - Applying Executive Order 181 to locations holding ABC permits in the state, specifically locations holding on-premise ABC permits - Discussing the procedures for establishing temporary extensions to ABC licensed premises - Best practices for the responsible sale and service of alcoholic beverages during COVID-19

-- Off-Premise locations will continue to operate as set forth in previous Executive Orders. - Restaurants will likewise continue to operate as previously set forth, adhering to the following guidelines: - Reduced capacity - Face coverings for employees when they are within or may be within six feet of patrons.
-Patrons shall wear face coverings when not seated at tables. - Alcohol sales for on-premise consumption must cease between the hours of 11:00 p.m. and 7:00 a.m.
+- Off-Premise locations will continue to operate as set forth in previous Executive Orders. - Bars and Restaurants will likewise continue to operate as set forth in previous orders under the following guidelines: - Reduced capacity - Face coverings for employees must be worn at all times while inside the business and in exterior dining areas when they are or may be within six feet of a patron.
+Patrons shall wear face coverings at all times unless they are actively eating or drinking. - Provisions of the new Executive Order which have changed regarding times for on-site sale and consumption of alcoholic beverages are discussed on the following slide.